Therapy Services

 • how to earn connection through performance, caretaking, or compliance

-But over time, they can unconsciously pull you into romantic relationships that mirror the same emotional structure:
+But over time, they can unconsciously draw you into romantic relationships that mirror the same emotional structure:

 • inconsistency that feels familiar